vasanthkumarch/EXPERIMENT-NO--04-INTERFACING-DIGITAL-INPUT-SENSOR-ULTRASONIC-SENSOR-WITH-ARDUINO-/README.md

 # EXPERIMENT-NO--04-INTERFACING-DIGITAL-INPUT-SENSOR-ULTRASONIC-SENSOR-WITH-ARDUINO-

-EXPERIMENT NO -04
-INTERFACING DIGITAL INPUT SENSOR (ULTRASONIC SENSOR) WITH ARDUINO
-AIM:  To interface an Digital input (Ultrasonic sensor) and measure the distance of the obstacle.
+**AIM:**  To interface an Digital input (Ultrasonic sensor) and measure the distance of the obstacle.
 COMPONENTS REQUIRED:
 1. Ultrasonic pair  HR-S04
 2. 1 KΩ resistor